sfayn2/sfayn_gqlserver/README.md

 ## Snapshot Strategy

-The OMS relies on local snapshot models for product, vendor, offer, shipping, and user-related data.
+The OMS relies on local snapshot models for product, vendor, customer, and user-related data.
 These  snapshots are used for read consistency and calculated decisions at the time of checkout or order placement.

 ### Support snapshots
 - VendorProductSnapshot
 - VendorDetailsSnapshot
 - VendorCouponSnapshot
 - VendorOffersSnapshot
+- VendorTaxOptionsSnapshot
+- VendorPaymentOptionsSnapshot
 - VendorShippingOptionsSnapshot
 - CustomerDetailsSnapshot
 - CustomerAddressSnapshot